StellarJockey/R1Delta-Mods/README.txt

 * Frontier Overhaul's README has a full list of mods that it comes built-in with.
 *  IF YOU ATTEMPT TO USE ANY OF THOSE MODS ALONGSIDE F.O., IT WILL BREAK THE GAME.

-* Other than that, Custom Backgrounds and Extra Music will work just fine alongside FO.
+* Other than that, Custom Backgrounds, Extra Music, and Low-Gravity Moons will work just fine alongside FO.

 Good luck, have fun!